Lukefrotts227/first-side-project/README.md

 - It will go through the process and generate ideas with user input for assistance
 - Version one will try using open ai and gpt-3.5-turbo to generate ideas

+# Challenges
+- This is my first typescript project
+- Working with Next.js 13 and the app router means access to documentation for problems is limited

 ## Getting Started

 First, run the development server: